danoruo1/DOE-AI-Research/README.md

 ## Data Preprocessing

-#### I modified the original file fragmented datasets to scramble the name, as the names already revealed the label.
-Then from there I created a mapping to the original file type and file name in mappings.json.
+#### To prevent data leakage from file names, the original fragmented dataset was modified by scrambling the filenames.
+This ensured that the names themselves did not reveal the corresponding file type label.
+A separate mapping file, mappings.json, was then created to preserve the relationship between each scrambled filename and its original file type and filename.
+This allowed the dataset to remain anonymized during training, while still enabling accurate label retrieval when necessary.

 ## Methodology